 A range of mitigation measures have been recommended to reduce the risk of impacts to aquatic habitats, flora and fauna within the Wetlands.
-No major significant residual risks are expected as a result of the

-Project.
 Post-operation rehabilitation of affected areas and other management actions may be implemented if required.

 Acronyms and Abbreviations